BrianMillerS/wine_quality_classification/README.md

 ## Project Objective
 <br>
-The purpose of this project is predict wine quality (good vs bad) from the wines physical and chemical properites.
++ **Can we predict wine quality (good vs bad) from the wines physical and chemical properites?**
++ What makes a wine have a better score than others?
 <br>

 ## Methods Overview